People

 Lab Leader

-Rob Davis is a Senior Lecturer at ECU and since his arrival in 2009, he has built a small but thriving lab engaged in wildlife research.
+Rob Davis is an Associate Professor at ECU and since his arrival in 2009, he has built a small but thriving lab engaged in wildlife research.
 Rob has a background in amphibian ecology and undertook his PhD with Prof. Dale Roberts at the University of Western Australia.
 He always has a special interest in birds and reptiles, however, his ecological interests are broad from many years of operating his own fauna consultancy business, so he is comfortable working on most animals as models for questions of interest.

 Rob’s prime research interests are landscape ecology, threatened species recovery, island ecosystems and disturbance ecology including fire and other impacts on fauna and their habitats.